-- Safeguard and recover wetlands to deliver a “triple-win’: reduce and avoid carbon emissions and build the resilience of vulnerable communities, benefitting human health and livelihoods.
+- Safeguard and recover wetlands deliver a “triple-win’: reduce and avoid carbon emissions and build the resilience of vulnerable communities, benefitting human health and livelihoods.

 - Encourage and enable countries to report anthropogenic emissions from degraded wetland ecosystems so they can include restoration activities and claim reduction in subsequent reporting.